-The individual identified in the link below has enrolled in classes for the fall 2019 semester at Buffalo State, but he is not residing on campus.
+The individual identified in the link below has enrolled in classes for the spring 2020 semester at Buffalo State, but he is not residing on campus.

 Anyone who uses this information to injure, harass, or commit a criminal act against any person may be subject to criminal prosecution.